telus/tds-core/docs/src/html/2-Use-TDS/2-setting-up-projects.md

 Don't worry about tagging your commits, changing version numbers, or creating release branches.
 TDS administrators are responsible for these parts of the process.
 Most of the time, contributing to TDS means making a change in a working branch and submitting a pull request to master.

-If you'd like to know more about the release process, you can read about it on the [administration page](/2-Use-Thorium/hold-6-administration.html).

 ## Setup your local environment

 ---